Land F/X

 You'll be brought to the Utilities section of the Civil library within our collection of Discipline Graphics.

 The existing libraries of symbols in this category are fairly limited.
-The intent is for you to add to this library with your own Grading categories.
+The intent is for you to add to this library with your own utilities and other symbols.

-If you want to add to this library, you can use our Save Block tool to build your own library of grading categories.
+If you want to add to this library, you can use our Save Block tool to build your own library of Civil and Survey categories.

 • The first two symbol libraries are at full scale, so they'll be entered at the size at which they were drawn.